BIOS Update Instructions

 to install software updates, especially for the

-package; and thento run
+fwupdpackage; and thento run

-to update the BIOS automatically.
+fwupdto update the BIOS automatically.

-during step (1), decline until step (2), to make sure fwupd
+If Software Updater offers to run fwupd during step (1), decline until step (2), to make sure fwupd itself has received its latest security updates.

 Other Linux

 If your laptop has another Linux distribution installed, use the built-in software manager (such as GNOME Software or KDE Discover) to update the available software.
-Most modern distributions include fwupd
+Most modern distributions include fwupd by default.
+If not, you can install the package using your preferred software manager.

-is installed, you can install available updates by running:
+Once fwupd is installed, you can install available updates by running:

 fwupdmgr refresh fwupdmgr update